planety/Prologue/docs/quickstart.md

 ## Redirect

 You can easily redirect to other URL using `redirect` function.
-The default HTTP code for `redirct` function is Http301.
+The default HTTP code for `redirect` function is Http301.
 You could use Http302 to move temporarily.

 The program below redirects to `localhost:8080/home`.